2-SE/PickAsso_App/README.md

    - give Schools a better way to send a message to their students with a nice feed,
    - see if the message is read (data-analysis),
    - make a real calendar of all the events that have taken place and will take place in the establishment (meeting with professionals, open days of the establishment, conferences, etc),
-   - have our own calendar for all classes we have (as weel for the calendar of others students/promotions of our school),
+   - have our own calendar for all classes we have (as well for the calendar of others students/promotions of our school),
    - have a schedule of free classrooms (with every specification of each classrooms like the number of places, if the classroom have a video projector, ect),
    - and more...